Sexual Abuse & Assault Lawyer in Philadelphia

 Pennsylvania Laws Protecting Sexual Abuse Victims

 State lawmakers have made changes to offer more protections for survivors.
-These laws reflect a growing understanding of how long it takes to come forward and how abuse impacts every part of life.
+These laws reflect a growing understanding of how long it can take to come forward and how abuse affects every part of life.
+Where abuse occurred because an organization failed to provide basic safety, supervision, or security, a premises liability attorney in Philadelphia can help evaluate institutional accountability.

 Certain professionals, like teachers, doctors, and counselors, must report suspected abuse.
 If someone failed to report your abuse when they had a duty to act, they may also share legal responsibility.